Careers in learning support

 Early intervention staff work with children and their families before they start school.
 Most school students with special education needs are taught in regular classroom environments.
 Learning support professionals and paraprofessionals work closely with classroom teachers to meet the needs of the students.

-- Job vacancies in the education sector are advertised in the Education Gazette (external link) .
+Job vacancies are also advertised in the Ministry's Education Gazette.

-- Careers New Zealand is a government-funded website containing New Zealand job, industry and training information, and links to relevant websites.
-Their website includes job profiles for careers in education and health. (external link)
+Careers New Zealand is a government-funded website providing New Zealand job, industry and training information, and links to relevant websites.

-- Information for overseas trained teachers considering coming to New Zealand to work TeachNZ website (external link) .
+The TeachNZ website provides Information for overseas trained teachers considering coming to New Zealand to work.

 Last reviewed: Has this been useful?
 Give us your feedback